Stacey Nuveman-Deniz

-Stacey "Nuvey" Nuveman-Deniz (born April 26, 1978) is an American, former professional softball player and current head coach at San Diego State.
-She played for the UCLA Bruins at the catcher position on-and-off from 1997 to 2002, winning a National Championship in 1999.
+Stacey "Nuvey" Nuveman-Deniz (born April 26, 1978) is an American softball coach and former player who is the head coach of the Bandits for the inaugural 2025 season of the Athletes Unlimited Softball League (AUSL).
+Previously, she has been the head coach of the San Diego State Aztecs softball team at San Diego State University (SDSU).
+She played for the UCLA Bruins at the catcher position on-and-off from 1997 to 2002, winning a national championship in 1999.
 She also won two Olympic gold medals and one silver medal for Team USA.

 She holds the Pac-12 career records for batting average and slugging percentage; she simultaneously holds the NCAA career records for total bases and intentional walks (81).
 Nuveman-Deniz is also one of nine NCAA players to possess a career .400 batting average along with at least 200 RBIs, 50 home runs and an .800 slugging percentage and was named #4 Greatest College Softball Player.
 She is also a USA Softball Hall of Fame honoree.
 Stacey Nuveman has worked for Nike, ESPN, Schutt, and other sports companies.

 Early life

 Stacey Nuveman grew up in Southern California.
 Nuveman-Deniz began playing the sport of softball at age 10.
 She played travel ball for several teams, including Gordon's Panthers, where she helped the team win the ASA 18-under Gold National Championship.
 At St. Lucy's Priory High School, Nuveman-Deniz propelled the Lady Regents to a CIF title.
 While at St. Lucy's, Nuveman-Deniz lettered in softball, basketball, volleyball and also served as student body president.
 Her excellence at St. Lucy's led to her receiving a softball scholarship at UCLA.